 - New and preserved housing should add equally to the supply of housing affordable at every income level.

-- On bus or rail transit corridors, housing that is affordable by low-income and working-class residents should comprise half or more of the housing stock.
+- On bus or rail transit corridors, housing that is affordable by low-income and working-class residents should comprise half or more of new housing stock.

 - Growth must not be allowed to forcibly displace residents by gentrifying our historic minority neighborhoods.